CLU-MSCP/bedics/setup/setup.md

 <h4 align="justify"><img src="https://raw.githubusercontent.com/CLU-MSCP/bedics/master/public/slack_rgb.png" alt="DC" align="right" style="width: 25%; height: 25%; margin:8px"></h4>

 [Slack](https://slack.com/) stands for "Searchable Log of All Conversation and Knowledge" but is basically a chat forum for people who like computer programming.
 You can join "channels" or create your own group with others that creates a space for conversation about your "work".
 A benefit of Slack is that it allows for the communication of code across a variety of computer and statistical programming languages.
 In that sense it's a bit more than other chat applications.
+You will likely onlu use Slack in PSYC 562.
+Please remember to use your CLU email for all other electronic correspondence with professors.

 ## DataCamp {#datacamp}